StefanoFrontini/StefanoFrontini/README.md

 As regards the technology I wanted to try a frontend framework like Vue.js.
 The problem though is that single page application are not good for SEO so I decided to go for a static site generator called Gridsome.
 Gridsome heavely relies on GraphQL to get data from API's.
 I learned GraphQL queries and decided to interact with FaunaDB using GraphQL to save email addresses.

 Years ago, when I worked for Repower as an employee, I was in charge of leading a team to develop a dashboard to visualize electricity and gas consumption data.
-We were helped by an agency specializing in data visualization.
+We were helped by an agency whose specific area was data visualization.
 This project made me fall in love with data visualization and I discovered that the technology used was D3.js.
 Why not take this opportunity to learn how to use D3?
 So I decided to use D3 for all the charts of the website.
 I wanted Vue to handle the DOM and use D3 only for the built-in shapes.
-The implementation was hard due to lack of documentation (blogs/videos) about this topic.
+The implementation was hard due to lack of documentation (blogs/videos) about combining Vue and D3.

 I decided also to deploy the site to Netlify and use Serverless functions to intereact with FaunaDB.
 Serverless functions were really nice to use!
 It's like having a server but without the complications of running one!